Textual-Magicians/Genie5/README.md

 ### Cross-Platform UI (Avalonia) 🌐

-Works on Windows, macOS, and Linux.
+**✅ Works on Windows, macOS, and Linux!** Self-contained builds available for all platforms.

 #### Quick Build for Windows (Recommended for Development)